Orpius/SDK/docs/UserGuide/index.md

 For guidance on working within a **Space** in the Console, see [Understanding Spaces](#understanding-spaces)

 > **Note:** When a user registers with Orpius, a default organization and space are created automatically for that user.
 You may invite other users to join your organization and collaborate in the same space.

 ## Understanding User Roles

 A user may have different roles across different organizations and spaces.

 ### Space Roles
-* **Participant** - Can receive notifications and perform tasks.
+* **Participant**: Can receive notifications and perform tasks.
-* **Editor** – Able to create and modify content and manage schedules and events in the space.
+* **Editor**: Able to create and modify content and manage schedules and events in the space.
-* **Administrator** – Able to add new members and manage space settings.
+* **Administrator**: Able to add new members and manage space settings.
-* **Owner** – Able to delete the space or assign administrator privileges.
+* **Owner**: Able to delete the space or assign administrator privileges.

 ### Organization Roles
-* **Participant** - A member of a space within the organization.
+* **Participant**: A member of a space within the organization.
-* **Administrator** – Able to add or remove members and manage organization settings.
+* **Administrator**: Able to add or remove members and manage organization settings.
-* **Owner** – Able to delete the organization or assign administrator privileges.
+* **Owner**: Able to delete the organization or assign administrator privileges.
 Able to manage language models.

 ## Navigating with the Orpius Console

 After completing the initial setup, Orpius opens in the **Space Selector** view, where you can see a list of the Spaces you belong to.
 Each user begins with a default Space that is created automatically.

 ### Understanding Spaces

 A space is your working area inside the Orpius Console.
 Each space keeps everything related to a project or team in one place.
 You can also invite members (inside or outside your organization) to collaborate in a space.
 Members can be invited into a space and granted access through roles.

 Your Spaces are listed on the Space Selector view, where you can: